 But there’s one subject people still prefer to avoid and it’s one that directly affects half the population at some point and indirectly affects the other half.
 What is it?
 The menopause.

-Men and women alike rarely mention it at work, don’t even mutter about it unless it’s in jest, but the menopause is no laughing matter.
+It's a subject rarely mentioned at work.
+People don't even mutter about it unless it’s in jest, but the menopause is no laughing matter.

 Recognising the symptoms isn’t easy

 Part of the problem is that while people generally know about hot flushes and night sweats, they don’t realise how many other physical, mental and emotional changes the menopause can bring.
-In reality, the 34 symptoms 1 are many and varied and can have a huge impact on a woman’s health and wellbeing.
+In reality, the 34 symptoms 1 are many and varied and can have a huge impact on an individual's health and wellbeing.

 Andrea Woodhouse, senior legal counsel at Aviva, says: “I didn’t recognise many of the symptoms I experienced as being connected to the menopause.
 When my mind went blank, I began to worry I may have dementia or brain cancer.
 The psychological effects of the menopause are some of the least widely known.